SamueleNonino/letterboxd_time_calc/README.md

 This is the first python program i wrote, so it may be broken and bugged

-For it to run you will need : requests, BeautifulSoup and lxml
+For it to run you will need : requests, BeautifulSoup and lxml so do this

+'pip install requests BeautifulSoup lxml'